XiaoMi/mace/docs/user_guide/basic_usage.rst

 Build your own model
 ---------------------

-This part will show you how to use your pre-trained model in MACE.
+This part will show you how to use your own pre-trained model in MACE.

 ======================
 1. Prepare your model
 ======================

-Mace now supports models from TensorFlow and Caffe (more frameworks will be supported).
+MACE now supports models from TensorFlow and Caffe (more frameworks will be supported).

 -  TensorFlow